RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ## Working principles

 Criterion plugins, as parts of the search form, must respect the following requirements:
-* They can emit, on user demand, an open search query (or part of it)
+* They can emit, on user demand, some OpenSearch request parameters (or part of it)
 * Their state can be restored from one session to another
 * Their state can be shared using current browser URL